English-Garfield/CompSci_IK/README.md

  <!--- ABOUT THE PROJECT -->
 # About the project
-this is my attempt at building a chess game that allows a user to play against another user in a  pass and play style or against a engine using a deep learning neural network for my A level computing NEA.
+This is my attempt at building a chess game that allows a user to play against another user in a  pass and play style or against a engine using a deep learning neural network for my A level computing NEA.

 ## Built with